 - Manually copy or move the emails to your default mail account.

-- Set up a forwarding rule for the emails you need tracked to your default mail account.
+- Set up a forwarding rule for the emails you need to be tracked to your default mail account.

 There are several add-ins that can create problems with the Microsoft Dynamics CRM 2011 Outlook Client.
 If you are experiencing miscellaneous problems, performance issues, or not being able to configure, it is recommended to disable any 3rd-party add-ins, such as any encryption add-ins, or iCloud.

 Running a trace (covered next) will sometimes indicate that a specific add-in is creating a problem.

 A lot of times when you are receiving an error message, such as permission errors, you will not see the details regarding the error from the user interface.
 During such times, it is recommended to run a trace on the error, which will many times point to the specific problem that is happening.
 Note that reading trace logs can be a bit overwhelming if you are not used to it.

 To start a trace from the Outlook client, first close your Outlook.
 Then open “Diagnostics” from Start –> Programs -> Microsoft Dynamics CRM 2011.
 In the Advanced Troubleshooting tab, check the top box to enable tracing.